devrintalen/devrintalen.github.com/_drafts/2013-04-16-asynchronous-avr-code.md

 pressed, and even then to interrupt on keypresses rather than polling.
 The operative word here is *interrupt*: we want the keypad to cause the processor to do something, rather than the processor constantly checking the keypad.
-This is where we asynchronous.
+This is when we start going asynchronous.

 AVR Interrupts
 --------------